 The quality assurance systems in place at the Consortium members operations ensure amongst others that the specifications for incoming raw materials are fulfilled.
+Quality assurance diagrams for X1,X2 and W equipment technologies and Y1 and Y2 equipment technologies are provided in Figure 12 and 13, respectively.
 This is normally done through certificates received from suppliers.
 The minimum requirements for incoming flakes are reported in Annex 1